Module vipy.gui.using_matplotlib

 def frame(fr, im=None, color='b.', markersize=10, figure=None, caption=None):

 """Show a scatterplot of fr=[[x1,y1],[x2,y2]...]
-2D points"""
+2D points, all the same color"""

 if figure is not None: